There are no products in your shopping cart.

-This is a fantastic opportunity to join the Communications and Public Affairs team.
+This is a fantastic opportunity to join the Communications and Public Affairs team at jo's Cervical Cancer Trust.
 You’ll help make a real difference to those affected by cervical cancer and abnormalities as well as getting us closer to our vision of eradicating the disease.

-The Senior Communications Officer plays a key role in developing and delivering creative campaigns and communications to reach a wide range of audiences, including increasing public awareness and influencing policy.
+The Communications Officer plays a key role in developing and delivering creative campaigns and communications to reach a wide range of audiences.
+You'll help increase public awareness of cervical cancer and how it can be prevented, as well as influencing policy.
 We are looking for someone who can spot a story and secure media opportunities across broadcast, national, regional and trade press.
 You’ll have excellent writing skills, strong attention to detail and be confident with using a range of channels to reach diverse audiences and achieve organisational goals.

-The role will build and manage our database of case studies with compassion and empathy, and create and lead on the production of a range of materials including our annual review, newsletters and reports.
+The role will build and manage our database of case studies with compassion and empathy, and create and assist with the production of a range of materials including our annual review, newsletters and reports.